mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 You may have to go into your UEFI/BIOS and enable Virtualisation.
 You can reboot to your UEFI/BIOS from inside Windows.
 Open the Settings app, search for "Recovery Options", and "Restart Now".

 When your PC reboots, it will go into Advanced startup.
 Go to “Troubleshoot -> Advanced options" and click on the "UEFI Firmware Settings" option.

+## Get apps via Winget

+Let's install:

+- DockerDesktop (the Windows apps adds `docker-compose` and other useful things to Linux)
+- Git (needed for Windows GUI tools)
+- Power Toys (for tiling window management)
+- Powershell (the latest one is faster)
+- Visual Studio Code
+- Windows Terminal

+Note: 'Ubuntu 20.04' isn't available by Winget, but will be soon.

+    foreach ($app in 'DockerDesktop', 'Git', 'Power Toys', 'Powershell', 'Visual Studio Code', 'Windows Terminal') {  winget install $app }

 ## Configure Terminal for Unix settings